If it wasn’t apparent before 2015, it’s now as clear as a slap in the face – mobile has changed eCommerce permanently.

 - Mobile sales have in the US have grown by 78% since 2013 and is predicted to grow by a further 95% by 2019 (Statista).
 There is acres of room for growth.

 What’s more, mobile is piggybacking off a growing market – general online sales.
-The Eurostat chart below shows online purchases and sales in the EU are steadily growing.
+This Eurostat chart shows online purchases and sales in the EU are steadily growing.

 With the burgeoning of eCommerce, much of its global growth is being driven by mCommerce.